LagXLR8/alterna/README.md

 1. World Generation & Underground Structures

 - Giant Cracks & Rifts: Explore huge underground cracks filled with unique structures, giant ledges, giant hanging vines, and more.
+- Rift Map: Trade with a Level 3 Cartographer for a chance to obtain a Rift Map
 2. Exotic Flora & Agriculture

 - Underground Berries & Crops: